Skip to main navigation Skip to search Skip to main content

 Keywords

-• back-pressure algorithm
+• Back-pressure algorithm

 • delay reduction

-• Multi-hop wireless network
+• multihop wireless network (MWN)

 • network hole problem

-• potential-field routing
+• potential-field routing.

 Fingerprint

-Dive into the research topics of 'Exploring Delay Challenges with Integrated Potential-Field Routing and Back-Pressure Algorithm'.
+Dive into the research topics of 'Exploring Delay Challenges With Integrated Potential-Field Routing and Back-Pressure Algorithm'.
 Together they form a unique fingerprint.

 Cite this